 If you decide at any time that you want to try to get pregnant, the implant can be removed by your doctor and your periods should return quickly.

-Implanon NXT may produce side effects such as:
+Implanon NXT may be associated with side effects such as:

-- unpredictable bleeding patterns (including prolonged periods, light or no periods);
+- unpredictable bleeding patterns (including frequent periods, prolonged periods, light or no periods);

 - breast tenderness;